NHL color analyst and ex-player Eddie Olczyk recently celebrated his 53rd birthday, and life is certainly good.

 Most would consider Olczyk one of the 25 best American-born players to grace the league.
 He finished his career with 342 goals and 452 assists (794 total points).
 Among his American-born peers, those numbers rank 17th, 25th and 19th, respectively.
 When Olczyk retired, he took his propensity for success on the rink and carried it with him off the ice.

 Eddie Olczyk – The Voice of Hockey

 Since Olczyk’s playing career concluded in 2000, he has spent the large majority of his time as a color analyst for both regional and national television broadcasts.
 Edzo started with FSN Pittsburgh, where this particular nickname was coined by his partner Mike Lange.
-Olczyk moved from the booth to the bench for the Penguins to start the 2003-04 season.
-His time there only lasted a few seasons, and Olczyk was dismissed from the Pens’ head coaching job after the team’s disappointing start to the 2005-06 season.
+He then moved from the booth to the bench for the Penguins to start the 2003-04 season.
+But his time there only lasted a few years, and Olczyk was dismissed from the Pens’ head coaching job after the team’s disappointing start to the 2005-06 season.

 But the Chicago native’s post-playing days were just getting started.
 Prior to the start of the 2006-07 season, Olczyk was hired as the Blackhawks’ TV color analyst for games on Comcast SportsNet and WGN.
 He would join play-by-play man Dan Kelly for two seasons before the Blackhawks re-hired Foley and paired him with Olczyk.
 That same season, Olczyk was hired as the lead color commentator for nationally-broadcast games on NBC and NBC Sports Network (formerly Versus).